CarlosDLA26/OCR_python/README.md

 # OCR with Python
 An easy way to detect words in an image with python and easy OCR.

-1. Create virtual environment in a folder.
+1. Create virtual environment in a folder and activate it.
 2. Execute next command: `pip install -r requirements.txt` to install all dependencies of project.
 3. In `images` folder, put all images that you want to read with OCR.
 4. Run code `testocr.py`.